pragdave/codex/README.rdoc

 == Usage

-* type 'rake codex:all' in the same directory as this README file
+* type 'rake all' in the same directory as this README file
 * open html/all.html

 == License